22 Jul #026 – Faith As Usual – The “Save or Give” Pill

 It is important to emphasize that none of these Side Roads is bad–they are better than doing nothing.
 BUT, they are not the best–we believe they are not what God calls us to in stewarding organizations of humans pursuing their humanity through work.
 Sadly, the Side Roads often make us feel good about ourselves (and lead to huge pats on the back and even notoriety from the church and the faith/work movement), so we don’t seek more.
 We believe more is much harder, but it is necessary and worth the journey.
 That journey is the journey of Integriosity®.

 SPOILER ALERT: One of the key concepts in the first stage of Integriosity–RENEW–is seeing a MUCH BIGGER Gospel than a “Gospel of sin management”.
 Dallas Willard identified two forms of the “sin management” Gospel: “evangelism” (focused on the Great Commission and correct beliefs) and a “social Gospel” (focused on the Great Commandment and correct actions).
-Integriosity requires embracing a Four-Chapter Kingdom Gospel (Creation/Fall/Redemption/Restoration) rather than a truncated Two-Chapter Gospel (Fall/Redemption).
-The Four-Chapter Kingdom Gospel connects the Great Commission and the Great Commandment to the Cultural Mandate.
+Integriosity requires embracing a Four-Chapter Kingdom Gospel (Creation/Fall/Redemption/Restoration) rather than a truncated Two-Part Gospel (Fall/Redemption).
+The Four-Part Kingdom Gospel connects the Great Commission and the Great Commandment to the Creation Mandate.
 It is focused on the broader story of God’s love for the world and His eternal restoration project to which we are invited and commanded to participate.

 PERSONAL FOOTNOTE (from PM): When my faith was renewed in 2003 and I began to think about what my new-found faith meant for my practice of law, I quickly entered a state of Agonizing and for five years never really got past Individualizing when God called me to walk a different path.
-Learning about the Four-Chapter Gospel from my friend John Seel and studying the Cultural Mandate was the key that opened the door to my understanding of faith/work integration.
+Learning about the Four-Part Gospel from my friend John Seel and studying the Creation Mandate was the key that opened the door to my understanding of faith/work integration.